EDUCERI › Innovative Learning Environments

 This third strand of the project is the most directly policy-relevant part of the overall ILE exercise.
 It covers different analytical, operational and dissemination activities that feed each other:

-a) New analytical work: As well as specific expert papers, there is a specific focus on ‘learning leadership’, to result in a report and international seminar in 2013.
+a) Analytical work: As well as specific expert papers, there is a specific focus on ‘learning leadership’, that resulted in a report and international seminar in 2013.
 We will be exploring the feasibility of additional analytical work, including on appropriate evaluation methodologies.

 b) Materials and tools: We aim to create different materials and tools designed to assist those wishing to grow innovative learning in their own contexts.
 The aim is to organise the outputs and materials into a Knowledge Base.